mpilosov/home/content/about.md

 -----

-As an applied mathematician, I developed expertise in stochastic inverse problems by creating a new statistical technique based on measure theory and made it acessible as open-source software.
+As an applied mathematician, I created new statistical technique to reduce uncertainty---and made it accessible as open-source software.

 I now use machine learning to make data-driven decisions, predict useful information, and automate time-consuming processes.